ionic-team/stencil-site/src/docs/introduction/faq.md

 ### Where can I get support?

-Stencil team offers [comprehensive assistance](https://stenciljs.com/design-systems) for enterprises embarking on their design systems journey.
-If this is your first time building a design system, or you’re new to Stencil, [get in touch](https://stenciljs.com/design-systems) with one of our Solutions Engineers for a consultation on how to meet your goals and get the most out of the platform.
+If this is your first time building a design system, or you’re new to Stencil, [get in touch](https://ionicframework.com/sales?product_of_interest=Design%20Systems) with one of our Solutions Engineers for a consultation on how to meet your goals and get the most out of the platform.

 ### How do I get involved?